Rohith1221/Quantum-computing/README.md

 ### Quantum-computing
-sharing what i have learnt here
+sharing what I have learned here